TTC Domains: Model

 An \df{allocation} $x:N\to O$ is a bijection that assigns to each agent an object.
 Let $\X$ be the set of allocations.
-For each $x\in \X$ and each $i\in N$, we denote by $x_i\in O$ the assignment of agent $i$ under the allocation $x$.
-A \df{mechanism} $\f:\D^N \to \X$ associates with each preference profile $P \in \D^N$ an allocation $x \in \X$.
+For each $x\in \X$ and each $i\in N$, we denote by $x_i\in O$ the assignment of agent $i$ at $x$.
+A \df{rule} $\f:\D^N \to \X$ associates with each preference profile $P \in \D^N$ an allocation.